Stuwert/playthistonight/posts/golf-peaks-a-lovely-puzzle.md

   - Mac
 writingType: review
 ---
 Some games do something small are large that’s worthy of repetition.
-Some games tell an incredible.
+Some games tell an incredible story.
 And some games just hit all of the right notes. *Golf Peaks* is one of those games.
 If I had any experience with golf there are any number of clever puns or jokes I could make.
 Alas, I do not.
 But the rough contours of *Golf Peaks* line up with my understanding of golf, which provides an easy metaphor to slip into and understand the game.

 There are some games that ignite my curiosity, where I want to figure out what secrets they have to unlock.
 There are other games that feature intriguing mechanics that I want to emulate or explore.
 There’s nothing ground breaking about *Golf Peaks* and that’s one of the things I most love about it.
 It doesn’t ask much of me, so the moments of delight it gives feel especially nice.